nikahmadz/pages/index.md

 When you commit your code, **Github Pages** will build your website from the content of your files.

 [Get started][start]{: ._bt.-l.-blue }
-[View on Github][github]{: ._bt.-l.-flat }
+[View on Github][source]{: ._bt.-l.-flat }
 [Demo][demo]{: ._bt.-l.-flat }

-[intro]: https://nikahmadz.github.io/pages/ "Introduction to Pages"
 [start]:  https://nikahmadz.github.io/pages/docs/get-started "Find out how you can use this template to build websites"
+[source]: https://github.com/nikahmadz/pages "View source on Github"
 [demo]:  #demo "View live demo"

 ***